cseagle/sk3wldbg/README.md

 using your package manager.
 For OS X users, these libraries may be installed with brew or macports.
-Windows users will need libglib-2.0-0.dll, libintl-8.dll, libgcc_s_dw2-1.dll, libwinpthread-1.dll, libiconv-2.dll, and any other required libraries from Mingw or cygwin installed into their IDA directory or in a system search path.
-To install using msys2/cygwin:
+Windows users will need libglib-2.0-0.dll, libintl-8.dll, libgcc_s_dw2-1.dll, libwinpthread-1.dll, libiconv-2.dll, and any other required libraries from the msys2 project installed into their IDA directory or in a system search path.
+To install using msys2:

 Msys2: